Imperatore1003/ivanweather/README.md

         - Ms icons

 - [`media folder`](/media/)
-    - It contains the files that need to be in the root directory.
+    - It contains the files that are needed to be in the root directory.

 #### [`manifest.json`](/manifest.json)
 - It is a file required to create a [PWA](https://it.wikipedia.org/wiki/Progressive_Web_App) (Progressive Web App) and declares some site's settings.